Alcohol and cancer: Epithelial-mesenchymal transition

-Effect of alcohol on the progress of cancer when established
+Effect of alcohol on the progress of cancer

 A study of the influence of alcohol intake on tumor growth of hepatocellular carcinoma (HCC) in patients with type C cirrhosis, found that alcohol influenced tumor volume doubling time (TVDT).

 A study of chick embryos suggests that alcohol stimulates their tumor growth by fueling the production of a growth factor that stimulates blood vessel development in tumors.
 A 2006 study in mice showed moderate drinking resulted in larger and stronger tumors via a process known as angiogenesis.

 A study where high amounts of alcohol were given to mice suggests that it accelerates their cancer growth by speeding up the loss of body fat and depressing immune activity.

 Genetic variation and cancer risk

 Since acetaldehyde produced from the metabolism of alcohol plays a role in the carcinogenicity induced by alcohol consumption, mutations in the enzymes involved in the production of acetaldehyde can lead to increased cancer risk.
 These enzymes included Cytochrome P450 2E1 and alcohol dehydrogenase.
 A study found that "the ADH1C*1 allele and genotype ADH1C*1/1 were significantly more frequent in patients with alcohol-related cancers…" A European study has found two gene variants which offer "significant" protection against mouth and throat cancers.

 Alcohol is a known porphyrinogenic chemical.
 Several European studies have linked the inherited hepatic porphyrias with a predisposition to hepatocellular carcinoma.
 Typical risk factors for HCC need not be present with the acute hepatic porphyrias, specifically acute intermittent porphyria, variegate porphyria and hereditary coproporphyria.
 Porphyria cutanea tarda is also associated with HCC, but with typical risk factors including evidence of hepatotropic viruses, hemochromatosis and alcoholic cirrhosis.
 Tyrosinemia Type I, an inherited disorder in tyrosine metabolism impacting the second enzyme in the heme metabolic pathway is associated with a high risk of developing HCC in younger populations, including children.